j-mnr/gophergo.dev/content/basics/21-panic-recover.md

 ## Understanding Panic Stack Trace

-Let's cause a panic with `pnr.PanicIndexOut()` to get an index out of range.
+Let's cause a panic with `pnr.IndexOut()` to get an index out of range.

 ```text
 panic: runtime error: index out of range [4] with length 4